tenaciousRas/cookbook-development/README.md

 ### forked from (hipsnip-cookbook-development)

 A central place to manage the Gem dependencies, Rake tasks and development readme that's shared between Chef cookbooks.
-See below on how to get set up for working on a HipSnip cookbook, and how to run the tests for it.
+See below on how to get set up for working on a CCD cookbook, and how to run the tests for it.

 ## What you'll need to get started